Maxim-Mazurok/google-api-typings-generator/gapi.client.games_configuration-v1configuration/readme.md

 );
 ```

-After that you can use Google Play Game Services Publishing API resources: <!-- TODO: make this work for multiple namespaces -->
+After that you can use Google Play Games Services Publishing API resources: <!-- TODO: make this work for multiple namespaces -->

 ```typescript
 /*